 Invite feedback on the service provided.

 Process documentation can be applied to a wide range of organizational activities.
-These examples illustrate the versatility and necessity of well-documented processes in different areas of a company's operations, with each contributing to overall efficiency and success.
+These examples demonstrate the versatility of well-documented processes.

 Idea generation